8 must-have software engineering meetings

 Sprint retrospective meetings

 Sprint retrospective meetings play an important role in agile methodology.
 Usually, the sprints are two weeks long.
 These are conducted after the review meeting and before the sprint planning meeting.
+A retrospective meeting is a structured session for team reflection and planning improvements.
 In these types of meetings, the team discusses what went well in the sprint and what could be improved.

 In sprint retrospective meetings, the entire team i.e. developers, scrum master, and the product owner are present.
 This encourages open discussions and exchange learning with each other.